Intelligent Surface-Aided Transmitter Architectures for Millimeter Wave Ultra Massive MIMO Systems

 Next, we study the impact of the positioning of the active antennas and the intelligent surface via parameters $R_r$ and $R_d$.
 Unfavorable positioning of the active antennas and the intelligent surface causes matrix $\mathbf{T}$ to be ill-conditioned which in turn decreases the achievable rate of any precoder design due to the reduced degrees of freedom in $\mathbf{F}=\mathbf{DTB}$.
-Moreover, an ill-conditioned matrix $\mathbf{T}$ leads to an increase of the power that has to be radiated by the active antennas to achieve a certain transmit power for the intelligent surface.
-Therefore, as performance metric, we consider the condition number of matrix $\mathbf{T}$, denoted by $\varpi(\mathbf{T})=\frac{\sigma_{\max}(\mathbf{T})}{\sigma_{\min}(\mathbf{T})}\geq 1$, where $\sigma_{\max}(\mathbf{T})$ and $\sigma_{\min}(\mathbf{T})$ denote the maximum and minimum singular values of $\mathbf{T}$, respectively.
-Note that a well-conditioned matrix $\mathbf{T}$ has a condition number close to one.
+Moreover, an ill-conditioned matrix $\mathbf{T}$ leads to an increase of the power that has to be radiated by the active antennas to achieve a certain transmit power for the intelligent surface, {\BLUE see Lemma~\ref{Lem:PrdPtx}.
+Therefore, we study the condition number of matrix $\mathbf{T}$, i.e., $\varpi(\mathbf{T})$, for different illumination scenarios.} Recall that a well-conditioned matrix $\mathbf{T}$ has a condition number close to one.
 In Fig.~\ref{Fig:Mmat}, we show the condition number $\varpi(\mathbf{T})$ versus a) $R_r$ for $R_d=4R_0$ where $R_0\triangleq d\sqrt{\frac{M}{\pi N}} $ (cf. (\ref{Eq:Rd})) and b) $R_d$ for $R_r=2d$ assuming $M=256$, $N=4$, and different illumination strategies, namely FI, PI, SI, blockage-free PI, and uniform SI.
-As can be seen from Fig.~\ref{Fig:Mmat} a), for FI, PI, and blockage-free PI, the condition number of $\mathbf{T}$ improves (i.e., decreases) as $R_r$ increases, and for the practical regime $R_r\gg d$, it is close to one.
+As can be seen from Fig.~\ref{Fig:Mmat} a), for FI, PI, and blockage-free PI, the condition number of $\mathbf{T}$ improves (i.e., decreases) as $R_r$ increases.